Four U.S. military personnel were believed detained by the interior ministry, an official said

-The detention of the four personnel also followed reports of a U.S. military operation in October that saw members of the elite Army Delta Force launch a raid in Tripoli to capture Abu Anas al Libi, an al Qaeda operative wanted for his alleged role in the deadly 1998 bombings of two U.S. embassies in Africa.
+The detention of the four personnel followed reports of a U.S. military operation in October that saw members of the Army’s elite Delta Force launch a raid in Tripoli that captured Abu Anas al Libi, an alleged al Qaeda operative wanted for his role in the deadly 1998 bombings of two U.S. embassies in Africa.

 Libya’s interim government called the capture a kidnapping and demanded an explanation from Washington about the raid.